-You will never forget the name of this dish from the Chinese region Sichuan.
+Mǎyǐshàngshù from the Chinese region Sichuan is a dish with a name that you will never forget.
 In its classic version, thin glass noodles, also called bean threads, soak up a sauce made with ground meat.
 The result looks like ants climbing on tree twigs.
 That's why 'Mǎyǐ shàng shù' translates to 'Ants on a tree'.
 We used easier to find thin spaghetti and optional healthy vegetables.
 Our spice blend with Shitake powder is full of umami.

 - 5 green onions sliced

 - 3.5 oz very thin spaghetti aka capellini